netifi-proteus/proteus-spring/demos/springboot-demo/README.md

 ## Running the Example
 Follow the steps below to run the example:

-1. Start the `vowelcount-service` by running the following command in a new terminal window:
+1. Start the `vowelcount-service` by running the following command in a new terminal window (from this directory):

         ../../gradlew :demos:springboot-demo:vowelcount-service:bootRun

-2. Start the `isvowel-service` by running the following command in a new terminal window:
+2. Start the `isvowel-service` by running the following command in a new terminal window (from this directory):

         ../../gradlew :demos:springboot-demo:isvowel-service:bootRun

-3. Now, start the `client` by running the following command in a new terminal window:
+3. Now, start the `client` by running the following command in a new terminal window (from this directory):

         ../../gradlew :demos:springboot-demo:client:bootRun